ndarville/ndarville.github.io/_posts/2013-11-10-a-bar-chart.markdown

 <h4 id="chaining">Chaining</h4>

-Chaining is the first line of attack against stupid code that allows us to give the above code example a fantastic make-over:
+**Chaining** is the first line of attack against stupid code, allowing us to treat the above code example to an extreme make-over:

 ```js
 var div = d3.select(".chart-stupid-d3");